h5lite is the pain-free way to work with HDF5 files in R.

 - Atomic Vectors: Details on vectors and scalars.

-- Data Types & Compression: Controlling storage types and compression.
+- Data Types: Controlling storage types.

-- Matrices and Arrays: Handling multi-dimensional data.
+startandcount. - Matrices and Arrays: Handling multi-dimensional data.

 - Data Frames: Using compound datasets.